November 04, 2025

 • Preserve open lands that are crucial for wildlife and reduce the potential for open lands to be developed for housing or urban growth (NR1-O4)

-This strengthening of local land-use authority will help ensure residents have fair say in how the town grows, preventing a single entity from making changes that could impact the entire town without robust public support.
-We look forward to continuing our work with residents, wildland advocates, and recreationists to strengthen, support, and advance this ordinance.
+This strengthening of local land-use authority helps ensure residents have fair say in how the town grows, preventing a single entity from making changes that could impact the entire town without robust public support.

 The map recommended in the October Planning Commission MeetingThe map recommended in the October Planning Commission Meeting

-If passed as currently written, the ordinance would likely limit the ability of the resorts to develop their external landholdings without explicit permission from the Town Council to expand boundaries.
+The ordinance limits the ability of the resorts to develop their external landholdings without explicit permission from the Town Council to expand boundaries.
 This includes Solitude Mountain Resort's parcel on Old Stage Road, the location of the controversial parking lot proposal.
 It’s no secret that Big Cottonwood residents and visitors alike are in opposition to the proposed parking lot, which, as most recently drafted, would cut two 40-foot-deep gashes into the hillside, replace 14 acres of aspen trees with asphalt, pave an access road over protected watershed lands, add a new pedestrian and shuttle crossing across UT-190, and bring hundreds of additional cars into the canyon.

 This proposal is a symptom of a much larger land-use and transportation issue that the proposed ordinance seeks to address.
-Though the ordinance likely impacts Solitude’s parking lot proposal, it is not simply a legislative patch to a planning issue, it is an attempt to better align the Town’s Land Use Code with the goals set forth in their general plan, while tempering local land-use authority.
+Though the ordinance impacts Solitude’s parking lot proposal, it is not simply a legislative patch to a planning issue, it is an attempt to better align the Town’s Land Use Code with the goals set forth in their general plan, while tempering local land-use authority.
+With proposals for inter-canyon lift connections once again in the headlines, the ordinance is also an important tool for stopping possible rebirths of Wasatch Interconnect or SkiLink.

 For us at Save Our Canyons, this process has been a refreshing project.
 The Brighton community has done a very thorough job of understanding how to balance growth and economic development with the health of their community and the ecosystem that it relies on.
 In matching an ordinance with their town plan, they have created a tool where they will be able to more effectively manage the future of Brighton and Upper Big Cottonwood Canyon.
 Moreso, when the community works together and finds a shared vision, we realize that we have the power to make positive changes for both our livelihoods and the mountains.